pawarvidya/90DaysOfDevOps/2026/day-02/Linux-architecture.md

   # What systemd Does and Why It Matters-
   systemd is the service manager in modern Linux systems.
-And it is responsible for -Booting the system
+And it is responsible for
+- Booting the system
--Starting services
+- Starting services
--Restarting failed services
+- Restarting failed services
--Managing background processes
+- Managing background processes

 # Linux Process States-
 -Running - Process is working now. e.g Browser or Java app running.